Smelting: Copper and bronze

+At present-day the direct product of copper smelters is anode copper which has a purity ranging from 98.5 to 99.8%.
+Anode copper can then be electrorefined to produce cathode copper with a purity of 99.99%.

 Tin and lead

-In the Old World, the first metals smelted were tin and lead.
-The earliest known cast lead beads were found in the Çatalhöyük site in Anatolia (Turkey), and dated from about 6500 BC, but the metal may have been known earlier.
+The earliest known cast lead beads were thought to be in the Çatalhöyük site in Anatolia (Turkey), and dated from about 6500 BC.
+However, recent research has discovered that this was not lead, but rather cerussite and galena, minerals rich in, but distinct from, lead.

 Since the discovery happened several millennia before the invention of writing, there is no written record of how it was made.
 However, tin and lead can be smelted by placing the ores in a wood fire, leaving the possibility that the discovery may have occurred by accident.
+Recent scholarship however has called this find into question.

 Lead is a common metal, but its discovery had relatively little impact in the ancient world.
 It is too soft to use for structural elements or weapons, though its high density relative to other metals makes it ideal for sling projectiles.
 However, since it was easy to cast and shape, workers in the classical world of Ancient Greece and Ancient Rome used it extensively to pipe and store water.
 They also used it as a mortar in stone buildings.

-Tin was much less common than lead and is only marginally harder, and had even less impact by itself.
+Tin was much less common than lead, is only marginally harder, and had even less impact by itself.